VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 # OpenSource-Lichess-Bot

-This Bot can help you playing on lichess during real time games with a real time graphic interface with the best moves according to the newest stockfish chess engine
+This Bot can help (cheating) you playing on lichess during real time games with a real time graphic interface with the best moves according to the newest stockfish chess engine

 LICHESS BOT INTERFACE